straz/artificialtrust/_articles/cyber.md

 After the war, he developed his ideas into a new interdisciplinary field joining math, physics, computation, language, physiology, psychology, and political science.
-In 1947, the same year that William Shockley demonstrated the first transistor at Bell Labs, Weiner wrote a book called *Cybernetics*.
+In 1947, the same year that William Shockley demonstrated the first transistor at Bell Labs, Wiener wrote a book called *Cybernetics*.
 He compared computers and nervous systems; thought and psychopathology; information, language, and society.